imhasankhan/keyence-lj-x8400-custom-ui-hardware-integration/README.md

 > ⚠️ Due to vendor licensing and academic restrictions, the Keyence SDK and full source code are not publicly included.
 This repository serves as a technical portfolio and system documentation.
+Mock mode is planned to allow running the system without physical hardware.
+Currently, the frontend and backend architecture reflect the real system, but live streaming requires the Keyence SDK.

 ---